 Not all sf made it into the Penguin Science Fiction series.
-The sf novels of Orwell, Huxley and L P Hartley all remained outside, presumably because most of their output was non-genre or 'mainstream' fiction and it is on these shelves that book buyers would look for the authors' works.
+Novels by Orwell, Huxley and L P Hartley all remained outside, presumably because they were mainstream authors and buyers looked for their books on the general fiction shelves.

 JOHN CHRISTOPHER The Death of Grass, 1963 The Death of Grass (1300) by John Christopher